Shebo/route53-to-cloudflare/README.md

 compared with the current global DNS records, using nslookup.

 To make the result code organized, we separated the terraform files based on DNS records types (for example A.tf, CANME.tf).
-If you would prefer to use one terraform file swith branch to oneTF. oneTF - records will be writen to one file named records.tf.
-The records will be orderd by type.

 ## Installation